-• Students are also required to complete a program evaluation in one of their internship schools.
-Students should use the Program Evaluation Project Rubric form.
+- Students are also required to complete a program evaluation in one of their internship schools.
+Students should use the Program Evaluation Project Rubric form. - An ethical dilemma and resolution using the problem-solving model is also required. - A written description of a consultation case is required.

-The case studies, program evaluation, and the portfolio demonstrate that the intern competencies lead to positive change for children.
+The case studies, program evaluation, etc. demonstrate that the intern competencies lead to positive change for children.
 Case studies must follow the NASP guidelines.
 The case study rubric is available from program faculty and is integrated into all relevant coursework.

 Students are also required to include the effect sizes using their data points in both case studies.

-- At least two psycho-educational reports will be reviewed by faculty.
-Students must organize these reports using the program template for reports, which is found in this handbook. - Students are encouraged to include multiple reports and artifacts so that reviewers will have a sense of student's skills in multiple domains.
+- At least two psycho-educational reports will be included for review by faculty.
+Students must organize these reports using the program template for reports, which is found in this handbook, even if this format differs from school district formats. - Students are encouraged to include multiple artifacts for each domain so that reviewers will have a sense of student's skills in multiple domains.
 Students must earn passing scores (at least a 2 on a scale of 0 3).